-November 6, 1860- Abraham Lincoln is elected sixteenth president of the United States, the first Republican president in the nation who represents a party that opposes the spread of slavery in the territories of the United States.
+November 6, 1860- The American people elect Abraham Lincoln as sixteenth president of the United States.
+Lincoln is the first Republican president in the nation and represents a party that opposes the spread of slavery into the territories of the United States.

-December 17, 1860- The first Secession Convention meets in Columbia, South Carolina.
+December 17, 1860- The first state Secession Convention meets in Columbia, South Carolina.

-February 18, 1861- Jefferson Davis is appointed the first President of the Confederate States of America at Montgomery, Alabama, a position he will hold until elections can be arranged.
+February 18, 1861- The delegates at the Montgomery Convention appoint Jefferson Davis as provisional President of the Confederate States of America at Montgomery, Alabama, a position he will hold until elections can be arranged.

 March 4, 1861- Abraham Lincoln is inaugurated as the sixteenth president of the United States in Washington, DC.

 April 15, 1861- President Lincoln issues a public declaration that an insurrection exists and calls for 75,000 militia to stop the rebellion.
-As a result of this call for volunteers, four additional southern states secede from the Union in the following weeks.
+As a result of this call for volunteers, Virginia, Arkansas, North Carolina, and Tennessee secede from the Union in the following weeks.
 Lincoln will respond on May 3 with an additional call for 43,000+ volunteers to serve for three years, expanding the size of the Regular Army.

-May 24, 1861- Union forces cross the Potomac River and occupy Arlington Heights, the home of future Confederate General Robert E. Lee.
+May 24, 1861- United States forces cross the Potomac River and occupy Arlington Heights, the home of future Confederate General Robert E. Lee.
 It is during the occupation of nearby Alexandria that Colonel Elmer Ellsworth, commander of the 11th New York Infantry and a close friend of the Lincolns, is shot dead by the owner of the Marshall House just after removing a Confederate flag from its roof.
+Ellsworth is the first US officer killed in the war.

-June 3, 1861- A skirmish near Philippi in western Virginia, is the first clash of Union and Confederate forces in the east.
+June 3, 1861- A skirmish near Philippi in western Virginia, is the first clash of United States and Confederate forces in the east.

 June 10, 1861- Battle of Big Bethel, the first land battle of the war in Virginia.

-June 20, 1861-At the culmination of the Wheeling Convention, the region that composed the northwestern counties of Virginia broke away from that state to form West Virginia, officially designated and accepted as the thirty fifth state of the Union on June 20, 1863.
+June 20, 1861- At the culmination of the Wheeling Convention, the northwestern counties of Virginia broke away from that state to form West Virginia.
+West Virginia will be officially designated and accepted as the 35th state of the Union on June 20, 1863.

 July 21, 1861- The Battle of Bull Run (or First Manassas), is fought near Manassas, Virginia.
-The Union Army under General Irwin McDowell initially succeeds in driving back Confederate forces under General Pierre Gustav Toutant Beauregard, but the arrival of troops under General Joseph E. Johnston initates a series of reverses that sends McDowell's army in a panicked retreat to the defenses of Washington.
-It is here that Thomas Jonathan Jackson, a professor at VMI, will receive everlasting fame as "Stonewall" Jackson.
+The Union Army under General Irwin McDowell initially succeeds in driving back Confederate forces under General Pierre Gustav Toutant Beauregard, but the arrival of troops under General Joseph E. Johnston initiates a series of reverses that sends McDowell's army in a panicked retreat to the defenses of Washington.

-August 28-29, 1861- Fort Hatteras at Cape Hatteras, North Carolina, falls to Union naval forces.
-This begins the first Union efforts to close southern ports along the Carolina coast.
+August 28-29, 1861- Fort Hatteras at Cape Hatteras, North Carolina, falls to United States naval forces.
+This begins the first Federal efforts to close Southern ports along the Carolina coast.

 September 20, 1861- Lexington, Missouri falls to Confederate forces under Sterling Price.